 • Agricultural machinery

-• Global infrastructure projects require reliable heavy machinery market access.
+• Infrastructure projects require access to heavy machinery

-• Small and medium enterprises rely on dealers for technical guidance.
+• SMEs rely on dealers for technical support

-• Supply chain disruptions highlight the importance of local equipment distributors.
+• Supply chain disruptions highlight local distributor importance

 Market Segments Overview